 - Breast pads: If you are breastfeeding, nursing pads are handy to have if your boobs decide to kick it into overdrive.
 They also make great coasters. 😉

 - Toys and teethers: Newborns don’t even know they have hands, so entertainment doesn’t have to be high on your list.
-But babies love snuggling a Wubbanub or staring at a colorful toy.

 - Blanket: Keep a light swaddle blanket on hand (roll it up to save space) and use it as an impromptu car seat sunshade, playmat, or nursing cover.

 - Stuff for you: Consider it a win if you remembered to put pants on before leaving the house.
 We know there’s not much time to think about yourself these days, but you still have to eat.
 Water bottle, snacks, gum, etc. are nice to have on hand.
 And of course, don’t forget your keys, wallet, and phone.
 A few readers pack an extra lightweight t-shirt for surprise barfs and blowouts (that may or may not be baby related.)

 A diaper bag is one of the best ways to create some much-needed order in the hectic world of parenthood.
 Once you find your groove you’ll have your diaper bag staples down to a science but this list gives you an idea of where to start.
 Carry on!

 Our next reco: Best Gender Neutral Diaper Bags